-The BwD NCH Families Project is a rare example of an intensive intervention targeted at families deemed to have exhibited anti-social behaviour.
-Previous research on family projects has suggested that families benefit when there are a range of options available, whether from within the same service or from a combination of services.
+The Dundee Families Project is a rare example of an intensive intervention targeted at families deemed to have exhibited anti social behaviour.
+Previous research regarding families projects have suggested that families benefit when there are a range of options available, whether from within the same service or from a combination of services.
 Also disadvantaged families tend to respond well when there are structured programmes, presented in a non-stigmatising way alongside informal support.
 Cognitive-behavioural and multi-disciplinary approaches have also been effective with problems in relation to both parenting and adolescent behaviour.
 Group and family work have been shown to be useful, although not necessarily having a lasting impact.
-These findings accord with the multi-method and collaborative approach of the Dundee Families Project.
+These findings accord with the multimethod and collaborative approach of the Dundee Families Project.
 However, research has also shown that families with the greatest difficulties may be the most challenging from whom co-operation to engage with mainstream services can be gained.